marinabir94/Gesture-detector/README.md

 # ContinuousGestureBasics-WPF
-Demonstrates how to use Continuous Gestures in Kinect for Windows v2
+Demonstrates how to use the "Continuous Gestures" feature in Kinect for Windows v2